 More information about Chile is available on the Chile Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Chile, one of the United States’ strongest partners in Latin America, has maintained a robust democracy for the last 29 years including respect for the rule of law and a focus on economic stability, education, environmental protection, human rights, and development.
-From 1973 to 1990, Chile was ruled by a military government that came to power in a coup.
-The U.S. Government applauded and supported the rebirth of democratic practices in Chile in the late 1980s and early 1990s.
-Providing U.S. citizen services, helping maintain a vibrant, inclusive democracy and a healthy and sustainable economy that benefits all Chileans are among the most important U.S. interests in Chile.
-The two countries consult frequently on issues of mutual concern, including in the areas of international commerce, multilateral diplomacy, security, academic exchanges, military cooperation, and science.
-The U.S. Government and the Government of Chile have frequent high-level interaction.
-The United States and Chile have had a Free Trade Agreement (FTA) since 2004 that allows the export to Chile of 100% of U.S. consumer and industrial goods duty free.
+Chile is one of the United States’ strongest partners in Latin America and a leader in promoting respect for the rule of law, economic stability, education, environmental protection, human rights, and sustainable development.
+From 1973 to 1988, Chile was ruled by a military government that came to power in a coup, followed by a period of democratic transition between 1988-1989.
+The U.S. Government supported the rebirth of democratic practices in Chile in the late 1980s and early 1990s.
+The two countries consult frequently and at high-levels on issues of mutual concern, including in the areas of international commerce, multilateral diplomacy, security, academic exchanges, military cooperation, science, and public health.
+Providing U.S. citizen services, helping maintain a vibrant, inclusive democracy, and a healthy and sustainable economy that benefits all Chileans are among the most important U.S. interests in Chile.

-U.S.-Chile collaboration on environmental protection and scientific research is extensive and includes sustainable development, energy efficiency and conservation, wildlife management of terrestrial and marine protected areas, environmental law enforcement, glacier monitoring, and agricultural best practices.
+U.S.-Chile collaboration on environmental protection and scientific research is extensive and includes sustainable development, green energy, conservation, wildlife management of terrestrial and marine protected areas, environmental law enforcement, glacier monitoring, and agricultural best practices.
 Many U.S. Government agencies are actively engaged in Chile, including the U.S. Environmental Protection Agency, the National Science Foundation, the U.S. Department of Interior, the U.S. Geological Survey, the National Park Service, the U.S. Department of Agriculture, and the National Oceanographic and Atmospheric Administration.
-The National Science Foundation has invested over a billion dollars in astronomical observatories in Chile, with plans to invest hundreds of millions more in the coming years.

 Since March 2014, when Chile was designated as a member of the Visa Waiver Program, Chilean nationals have been able to travel to the United States for tourism or business (B visa category) for up to 90 days without obtaining a visa.
 The Visa Waiver Program facilitates international trade and tourism and is a sign of our shared interest in improving travel security and expanding economic and cultural ties.

-At the U.S. state level, the Chile-California Partnership for the 21st Century fosters collaboration between individuals, government, and the private sector in areas such as agriculture, energy efficiency, environmental resource management, and education.
-The Chile-Massachusetts Executive Council was formally created in October 2012 and focuses on improving collaboration on priority issues, including trade and entrepreneurship, while Washington State has also partnered with Chile to exchange experiences on sustainable development and transportation, the growth of the low-carbon economy, and the expansion of clean energy solutions.
+At the U.S. state level, there are three partnerships with the Chilean government.
+The Chile-California Partnership for the 21st Century fosters collaboration between individuals, government, and the private sector in areas such as agriculture, energy efficiency, environmental resource management, and education.
+The Chile-Massachusetts Executive Council was formally created in October 2012 and focuses on improving collaboration on priority issues, including trade and entrepreneurship.
+Washington State has also partnered with Chile to exchange experiences on sustainable development and transportation, the growth of the low-carbon economy, and the expansion of clean energy solutions.
+The Chilean Armed Forces and the National Guard from the State of Texas have enjoyed an active relationship since 2009, as part of the National Guard’s State Partnership Program.

 U.S. Assistance to Chile